BiznessFish/Twitter-Coachella-Grouping/README.md

 # Twitter-Coachella-Grouping
 Visualize groupings of musical artists based on artist co-mentions within a tweet

-#### UPDATE: As of March 2021, many scrapers now no longer work, including twitterscraper which is used in this project. `twint` is a good alternative
+#### UPDATE: As of May 2022, many scrapers now no longer work, including twitterscraper which is used in this project. `twint` is a good alternative

 ## BACKGROUND